xrhstosmour/notes/Programming/Cloud/Azure/Single sign-on.md

     - Redirect URI (Type: SPA)
 14. Enable Open API-backend communication via **API permissions** in the **Manage** tab.
 Add the permission for the scope created in step 12.

+### Workflow

+1. **Initiate Login Process**
+   - Get the constructed Azure login URL.

+2. **User Authentication**
+   - Upon receiving the response, open the provided URL in a web browser.
+   - Log in using your Microsoft account credentials.

+3. **Consent and Authorization**
+   - Follow the prompts to provide consent and authorize the application.

+4. **Retrieve Authorization Code**
+   - After authorization, a code will be sent back as a query parameter in the redirect URI.

+5. **Token Exchange**
+   - Exchange the received code for a Bearer token.

 ### Additional Resources

 - For more details on setup and usage with FastAPI, visit [FastAPI Azure Auth](https://intility.github.io/fastapi-azure-auth/single-tenant/azure_setup).